 For years, Rick has worked in many charitable endeavors within the community – delivering coats and meals to the homeless through his frequent participation in New York City’s Midnight Run and working to help various charities throughout the region.
 Rick was recently appointed to serve on the Advisory Board of the WE CARE Fund, the nationally-recognized charitable arm of the Nassau County Bar Association which helps raise funds to improve the quality of life for children, the elderly and others in need throughout Nassau County.

-Rick Collins, the activist.
+Rick Collins, the Justice Advocate.
 Providing a voice for those whose voices often go unheard in the community – and providing the help, and hope, that can change so many lives.

-For more information about Rick’s work, and to see how his role as an activist has helped so many in the community, click here.
-For information about booking Rick as a speaker, call 516.294.0300.
+For more information about Rick’s work, and to see how his role as an advocate for justice has helped so many in the community, click here.
+For information about booking Rick as a speaker, call 516-243-8255.